zetec30/Contextual-Research/MRes Notes.md

 > Unexpected reactions may arise from secondary gain.
 If disability results in improved financial or social status, psychological adjustment may be made easier, especially if those gains are not directly challenged[19].(Emotional_and_Psychological_Reactions_to_Amputation [Accessed 24 Oct.
 2021]).

+>because of the risk inherent in trying to increase their degree of human likeness to scale the second peak, I recommend that designers instead take the first peak as their goal, which results in a moderate degree of human likeness and a considerable sense of affinity.
+In fact, I predict that it is possible to create a safe level of affinity by deliberately pursuing a nonhuman design.
+I ask designers to ponder this.
+To illustrate the principle, consider eyeglasses.
+Eyeglasses do not resemble real eye-balls, but one could say that their design has created a charming pair of new eyes.
+So we should follow the same principle in designing prosthetic hands.
+In doing so, instead of pitiful-looking realistic hands, stylish ones would likely become fashionable.(The Uncanny Valley: The Original Essay by Masahiro Mori, 2021)

 Fundamentals of Amputation Care and Prosthetics

 MODERN PROSTHETIC TECHNOLOGY